govinda-kamath/clustering_on_transcript_compatibility_counts/README.md

-OB# Clustering of transcript compatibility counts
+# Clustering of transcript compatibility counts

 This repository is a companion to the paper "Fast and accurate single-cell RNA-Seq analysis by clustering of transcript compatibility counts" by Ntranos, Kamath, Zhang, Pachter, and Tse.
 It contains the scripts and software necessary for reproducing the results in the paper.